scieloorg/document-store-migracao/docs/usage.md

 Look closer to messages like `file not found` or `access denied` during previous commands.

-## 4 - Generating documents packages
+## 4 - Packing synthetized XML files

 Documents Packages is the phase in which we create packages with all the necessary adjustments to be stored in a data store.